 - Punitive damages in dog bite cases

-- Foreseeibility of dog behavior and dog bites
+- Foreseeability of dog behavior and dog bites

 - Landlord liability in dog bite cases